sharktrexer/link-reaper/README.md

 # Installation

+This project is utilized as a Python package, and requires [Python](https://www.python.org/downloads/) to be installed if utlized directly on your computer.

 ## For personal usage

-Here are a couple options for those who simply want to use the project.
+Here are a couple options for those who want to use the project.

-### As an installed Package:

-TBD - for directly downloading the package folder

 ### Using Pip Install:

 0. Have Python installed and the latest version of Pip
 1. Use `pip install the-link-reaper`
-2. See [here](#Terminal) for what you can do with this package.
+2. See [Usage](#Terminal) for what you can do with this package.

 ### Docker